 – Eco-friendly products e.g. Ecover/Faith in Nature: 71-100%

 Have you traded at Glastonbury Festival before?

-How will you travel to/from the festival?
+How far will you travel to get to the Festival (in miles)?

 We mainly use efficient LEDs that use 1w rather than 11w for similar light from regular low energy energy bulbs.
 We use an appropriate number to give sufficient lighting to run off a solar or wind powered 12volt supply.
 We never use powered generators when working on site.